Vbahole/hike-ui/README.md

 ## Linux Getting Fried on Chromebook
 Around the start of November 2020 the linux install on Lily's chromebook just stopped working - could not open the terminal, atom or access any files in the linux drive.
 This really sucked.
 But I was able to disable then re-enable linux and it appears to be working now, but with none of my original files, updates, aliases or installs. but I learned a valuable lesson: 1.
-KEEP KEYPAIR FILES IN SEVERAL LOCATIONS. without them my ec2 instance is no longer accessible so i have to kill it.
+KEEP KEYPAIR (.pem) FILES IN SEVERAL LOCATIONS. without them my ec2 instance is no longer accessible so i have to kill it.
 Not a really big deal but always keep the key files on the linux and local drives.
 Could still get lost if the chromebook dies.
 ### Recovering EC2 Instances:
 1. kill the rogue ec2 instance
 2. follow directions below to recreate it to where it was (could also just be using docker OR a custom aws ami image)